NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ## Assembling the Schematic

+#### PATRICX add notes about creating schematic in the cloud and the downloading to submit.

 You’ll build the schematic for your quadcopter starting from an empty Eagle schematic called `hardware/quadcopter.sch`.
 You'll assemble the design by studying reference designs and the datasheets for the components you will use.

+#### PATRICX add notes about creating schematic in the cloud and the downloading to submit.
+Ideally we would share quadparts_pretbuilt with them via the cloud.
+They should be able to use their custom.lbr and LED.lbr from the cloud.

 The only libraries you should use in assembling your schematic are `quadparts_prebuilt.lbr`, your `custom.lbr`, and `LED.lbr` (which you'll build).
 Eagle comes with a bunch of built in libraries.
 They are off limits.